 Embryonic heartbeats can be detected as early as the sixth week of gestation.
 There is a functional, beating heart in every human being by six weeks of gestation.(4)

-Here’s another important fact: An unborn baby’s blood type often differs from his or her mother’s; their circulatory systems are separate.
+Here’s another important fact: An unborn baby’s blood type often differs from his or her mother’s and their circulatory systems are separate.
 A thin membrane separating the embryo's blood from the mother's allows the exchange of materials between them while preventing the mother’s immune system from attacking the embryo.(5)

 So, is human blood shed in elective abortions?
 Yes.
 Is the life lost precious because blood has been shed?
 No, but rather because the life that was lost was made in God’s image.
 Does the deliberate abortion of a human embryo or fetus demand an accounting?
 Yes.
 Their blood cries out to God to be avenged.